Svetlana Laurel: Mom Shoots 14-Year-Old Daughter In Head As Panicked Teen Talks On Phone With 911, Police Say

 “During the dispute, the mother confronted the daughter, while she was on the phone with 911, and then fatally shot her,” ABC quoted the police report as saying.
 “Initial indications are that there was a recent child custody issue where the mother had lost custody of her children.”

-The 12-year-old boy, who remained bound to a chair, was able to “hop” to the room where the shooting occurred, and saw his sister on the floor, and that “her head was covered in blood,” according to KOMO.
+The 12-year-old boy, who remained bound to a chair, was able to “hop” to the room where the shooting occurred, and saw his sister on the floor.
+He said that “her head was covered in blood,” according to KOMO.

 The mom then returned downstairs and aimed her weapon at her ex-husband, who was also now bound to a chair by Laurel.
 “The gun failed to fire, with Svetlana struggling to clear the malfunction in the pistol,” ABC reported, quoting the police report.
 “Michael rammed Svetlana into the wall with his shoulder, and was able to grab the pistol.
 At that point, the officers arrived and ordered everyone out of the house.”

-The mom is now being held without bail in King County Jail, charged with first-degree murder, according to a Renton Police statement posted on Twitter.
+Svetlana Laurel is now being held without bail in King County Jail, charged with first-degree murder, according to a Renton Police statement posted on Twitter.